 What is Riba?

-Islam’s prohibition of interest stems from a belief that it cultivates negative traits such as miserliness, selfishness, callousness, indifference, inhumanity, greed, and worship of wealth.
+Islam prohibits “ربأ” because, it inculcates miserliness, selfishness, callousness, indifference, inhumanity, greed, and worship of wealth.
 It also destroys the spirit of sympathy, mutual help, and cooperation, and thus affects the feelings of brotherhood and unity among the community.

 Difference between Trade and Interest

-• Riba is not the reward of labor but is an unearned income.
+• In Riba, the interest is not earned through hard work or any value-creating process.
+It is not the reward of labor but is an unearned income.
 The lender gets his fixed amount, irrespective of the fact, whether the debtor earns any profit or sustains a loss.

 Building a Riba-Free Financial System